shankarnishad/iot/README.md

-# FirebaseDemo

-FirebaseDemo is a sample that shows basic usage of the `FirebaseArduino` API.
+﻿#  is a sample that shows basic usage of the `FirebaseArduino` API.

 ## Software setup